juliaroquette/Av_functions/README.md

 5. The upper and lower limit is defined by the availability of 3.
 6. This extinction law is valid for the Milky Way.

+TO DO:
+- Include a function to provide A_lambda for given lambda.
-TO DO: In the future this package will also allow deriving $A_\lambda$ for a given photometric system given a transmission curve.
+-  In the future this package will also allow deriving $A_\lambda$ for a given photometric system given a transmission curve.

 # Extinction derivations using the T-Tauri Locus